If you are applying for home care through the state, you may be asked a bunch of personal care questions. Your answers are VERY important.

 Meet With Your Doctor

-They will probably have a form for your doctor to fill out.
-I cannot stress this enough: You need to talk to your doctor about this form.
+In some states, they will have a form for your doctor to fill out.
+We cannot stress this enough: You need to talk to your doctor about this form.
 Your doctor is not a mind-reader.
 She probably is not going to remember all your personal care needs, unless you are sitting right there with her when she fills out the form.
 She may also need to examine you so she can determine her medical opinion about your care needs.

 If you are homebound or bedridden, and unable to get to a doctor, you can ask the person running the program if there is any way they can arrange for a doctor or nurse to visit your home to screen you.
 Also check out How to Get a Doctor to Come to Your House

 Meeting or talking with your doctor is important.
-I know one person who was on a waiting list for an entire year for home care.
+We heard from one reader who was on a waiting list for an entire year for home care.
 When she got to the top of the list, the program sent a form to her doctor.
 The doctor was very busy and worked at a free clinic.
 She did not remember exactly what help the patient needed.
 The doctor checked some of the wrong boxes on the form, and the entire application was denied.

 Question: What is Your Doctor’s Contact Information?